teamchong/SF-DataExport/README.md

 This is a .NET application with [Google Chrome](https://www.google.com/chrome/) rendering capabilities, communicates with the locally-installed browser instance using the [Puppeteer](https://github.com/GoogleChrome/puppeteer/) project, and implements a remote call infrastructure for communication between Node and the browser.

-All the state cahnges and network IO is performed by .NET CLI, chrome is only responsible for UI rendering and OAuth flow.
+All the state changes and network IO are performed by .NET CLI, chrome is only responsible for UI rendering and OAuth flow.